Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Step-Tagging Early-stopping (ST-ES)

-\textbf{Generalization to other tasks.} To assess robustness beyond MATH500 and GSM8K dataset, we evaluate our framework to AIME - a harder mathematical dataset (Appendix \ref{sec:appendix-harder-taks}) - as well as GPQA-Diamond and MMLU-Pro - non-mathematical dataset (Appendix \ref{sec:appendix-other-tasks}).
+\textbf{Generalization to other tasks.} To assess robustness beyond MATH500 and GSM8K dataset, Figures \ref{fig:DS14B-AIME-STES}-\ref{fig:DS14B-MMLU-STES} show the performance of ST-ES on AIME, GPQA-Diamond and MMLU-Pro on DS-Qwen14B.
 Our results indicate that ST-ES scales well on more complex tasks.
-Moreover, it shows that reasoning-step monitoring is not tied to mathematical structure and that the ST-ES remains effective across diverse reasoning tasks.
+All ST-ES lies on the Pareto front, offering 30 to 55\% token reduction with +2\% to -5\% accuracy for moderate configurations.
+Moreover, it shows that ST-ES remains effective across domains.

-\textbf{ST-ES faces challenges on the QwQ model.} In contrast, the ST-ES criteria shows nuanced results on the QwQ-32B model.
-Baselines are stronger, and for the same token gains as the Deepseek models, the accuracy loss seems higher.
-We suspect that this observation can be due to two factors.
-First, Figure \ref{fig:percentage_early_stopping} presents the average per percentage of the full output sequence for the three models.

-\phantom{m} Second, we suspect that larger models are better at controlling the length of their generation using specific prompts.
-We observe that the baselines from QwQ-32B are much more efficient than the ones from both DS-Llama8B and DS-Qwen14B, which are smaller models.
-We note that \citet{lee2025llmscompresschainofthoughttoken} report similar findings with larger models achieving higher \emph{Upper Bound of Token Reduction} when prompted to compress their reasoning.
+\textbf{Robustness of ST-ES.} Appendix \ref{sec:cost-trade-off} shows that the training cost of ST-ES are fully recovered by the efficiency gains obtained.
+As well, Appendix \ref{sec:impact-bert-step-tagging} shows that our trained tagging modules approximates well the GPT-4o-mini annotation.